 Professor Rolf A. Brekken received his BA in biology from Luther College in Decorah, IA and his PhD from UT Southwestern Medical Center.
 His graduate studies were focused on developing novel therapies that target the vascular compartment of tumors.

-Professor Rolf A. Brekken is currently at the Department of Surgery at UT Southwestern where he joined as faculty in 2002 and was promoted to associate professor with tenure in 2009 and to professor in 2015.
-His laboratory is located in the Hamon Center for Therapeutic Oncology Research.
-Professor Brekken is the Effie Marie Cain Scholar in Angiogenesis Research and Deputy Director of the Hamon Center for Therapeutic Oncology Research.
-Two therapeutic antibodies Brekken helped develop have entered clinical testing in cancer patients and he recently co-founded a company, Tuevol Therapeutics, which is focused on the development of novel therapies for cancer.
+Professor Brekken is the Effie Marie Cain Scholar in Angiogenesis Research, vice chair of research in the Department of Surgery, deputy director of the Hamon Center for Therapeutic Oncology Research and chair of the Cancer Biology Graduate Program at UT Southwestern.
+His laboratory is focused on understanding how the tumor microenvironment affects therapeutic efficacy.
+Two therapeutic antibodies Professor Brekken helped develop have entered clinical testing in cancer patients and he recently co-founded a company, Tuevol Therapeutics, which is focused on the development of novel therapies for cancer.

-Professor Brekken’s laboratory studies the tumor microenvironment.
-In particular his group is focused on three areas:
+Professor Brekken’s laboratory is focused on three general areas:

 2. therapeutic immune reactivation;

 3. how immune cells contribute to the metastatic cascade.